mfarzi/liverquant/README.md

 > Note that similar to _OpenCV_, Hue has values from 0 to 180, Saturation and Value from 0 to 255.
 This function divides the input image into image tiles and applies the `segment_by_color` algorithm (refer to [Example 3](#example-3)) to each image tile. `segment_by_color_wsi` employs parallel computation, and the entire script should be enclosed within a `if __name__ == '__main__'` block.
 Liverquant export detected geometrical features in [geojson](https://geojson.org/) format using the [`cv2geojson`](https://github.com/mfarzi/cv2geojson) python package, which can be visualised using dedicated software tools like [QuPath](https://qupath.github.io/).

 #### Example 4
 Here is a short script to demonstrate the utility of `segment_by_color_wsi`.
 To segment the collagen shown in red, Hue between 0 and 10 or 170-180 should be filtered out.
 Since Hue is inherently periodic, negative Hue can be interpreted as positive integers by adding 180.
 We have combined the two ranges into one effective range [-10, 10]in the sample code below.
-The WSI used in this example is not provided due to its large size but can be downloaded from [histology page](https://gtexportal.org/home/histologyPage) with the tissue sample ID _GTEX-12584-1526_.
-The estimated collagen proportionate area is 13.8% and the run time was about 214 seconds.

 ```
 from liverquant import segment_by_color_wsi, segment_foreground_wsi